jaak0b/Z21/README.md

     - Switching ✅

 ## Getting Started
-Get started by downloading the provided nuget [Z21](https://www.nuget.org/packages/Z21/) package.
-To register the Z21 client use the [Z21.DependencyInjection](https://www.nuget.org/packages/Z21.DependencyInjection/) nuget package.
+Get started by downloading the provided [Z21](https://www.nuget.org/packages/Z21/) nuget package.
+Dependency injection is nativly supported with the provided [Z21.DependencyInjection](https://www.nuget.org/packages/Z21.DependencyInjection/) nuget package.

 ### Commands
 All Commands can be found in the Z21.Core.Command namespace.